TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

         *   Dividend history
         *   Dividend calculators
         *   Scrip dividend
-        *   Manage your shareholding last item in this group
+        *   Manage your shareholding
+        *   Share analytics last item in this group
     *   Events and presentations